 Christian apologists need to be people of reason and virtue.
 They must exhibit both qualities in order to persuade people of the truth of Christianity.
-Thus, one of my goals as a Christian scholar and teacher is to introduce believers and nonbelievers to Christian thinkers who are highly skilled in their academic disciplines and people of strong intellectual character.
+Thus, one of my goals as a Christian scholar and teacher is to introduce believers and nonbelievers to Christian thinkers who are highly skilled in their academic disciplines and are people of strong intellectual character.

 On my Facebook and Twitter pages, I often provide quotes from important theological and philosophical thinkers past and present.
 A theologian I quote often is Anthony Hoekema (pronounced “who-kema”).
 His book Saved by Grace presents the biblical and theological case for salvation being an exclusive gift of God.
 This is a modern classic in the field of soteriology (the study of salvation) and is written from a distinctly Reformed theological perspective.